Becoming a Nationally Certified School Psychologist (NCSP)

 Completion of a 60 graduate semester/90 quarter hours through an organized program of study that is officially titled “School Psychology.”
 At least 54 graduate semester / 81 quarter hours must have been exclusive of credit for the supervised internship experience.

 Successful completion of a 1200-hour internship in school psychology, of which at least 600 hours must be in a school setting.
 The internship must be recognized through institutional (transcript) documentation.
 Until December 31, 1994, internships with institutional documentation are accepted.
 Individuals who graduate prior to December 31, 1994 from a training program that does not offer a 1200-hour internship may complete a Field-Based Internship.
 Additional information available from the NSPCS.

-Applicants must achieve a passing score (165) on the National School Psychology Examination administered by the Educational Testing Service.
+Applicants must achieve a passing score (147) on the National School Psychology Examination #5402 administered by the Educational Testing Service.
 Test scores remain valid for ten (10) years after the test.
 Test scores older than ten (10) years are considered expired and would require the re-taking of the examination.
-The School Psychologist test, code 0401, is administered through the Praxis Series of Educational Testing Service.
-ETS's Tests at a glance contains content outlines, sample questions with rationale for the best answers, and test-taking strategies.
+Applicants who took the exam between 2008 and 2014 must have achieved a passing score of 165 or higher.
+Those who took the exam prior to its revision in September of 2008 must have achieved a passing score of 660 or higher.
+The School Psychologist test, code 5402, is administered through the Praxis Series of Educational Testing Service.
+ETS's Study Companion contains content outlines, sample questions with rationale for the best answers, and test-taking strategies.

 First-Time Applicants Completing NASP-Approved Programs